 Ever find it hard to decide between a pudding and a cake?
 Something to serve hot with custard, or cold with a cuppa?
-That was the quandary facing me when I decided to combine both and make this scrumptiously fruity plum and almond crumble cake.
+That was the quandary facing me, until I decided to combine both and make this scrumptiously fruity plum and almond crumble cake.

 We were expecting friends for lunch, and I couldn’t decide how to finish the meal.
 I love a bowl of steaming hot pudding with custard or ice-cream, but there was a good chance we would decide to wait awhile after our main course, and have our ‘afters’ later, with a cup of coffee or tea.
 What to do?

-This yummy plum and almond crumble cake neatly adapts itself to both purposes.
-Served warm, it basks under its blanket of custard and makes a superb pudding.
-Sliced into squares and served cold, it is a perfect accompaniment to a reviving cup of tea.
+This yummy plum crumble cake with its nutty almond topping neatly adapts itself to both purposes.
+Served warm, it basks under a blanket of custard and makes a superb pudding.
+Sliced into squares and served cold, it is a perfect accompaniment to a reviving cup of afternoon tea.

-My daughter Kipper was very fond of this plum and almond crumble cake, despite being largely ambivalent about plums.
+My daughter Kipper was very fond of this plum crumble cake, despite being largely ambivalent about plums.
 The only problem was that her school’s ‘no nuts’ rule meant that I couldn’t put squares of crumble cake into her lunchbox.
 I think she polished off her fair share at home though, so that’s OK.

-I flavoured the cake part with cinnamon, which I think goes wonderfully well with plums, and with almonds come to that.
-You could also try a little orange zest to ring the changes.
-Lovely.
+The fluffy sponge cake is flavoured with cinnamon, which I think goes wonderfully well with plums, and with almonds come to that.
+To make this delicious plum crumble cake, all you will need is: